 That being said, with 128 listening channels available, Dolby Atmos cranks things up a notch, and the 3D listening experience is one of the best audio options for enhanced home audiovisual applications.

-Of course, the quality of your Dolby Digital or Dolby Atmos setup will depend on the speaker system you invest in, so ensuring that the speakers you choose complement the system’s capabilities is essential.
+Of course, the quality of your Dolby Digital or Dolby Atmos setup will depend on the soundbar or speaker system you invest in, so ensuring that the speakers you choose complement the system’s capabilities is essential.

 Do Atmos and Digital Provide Surround Sound?